fvanwijk/mox/readme.md

 ### Generic shortcuts for specs

 * `createScope`: Creates a new $rootScope child.
-The optional passed argument is an object
+The optional passed argument is an object.
+Also sets the created scope on the current spec.
-* `createController(controllerName)`: Creates and initialized a controller
+* `createController(controllerName)`: Creates and initialized a controller.
 * `getMockData(fileName)`: Asynchronously loads the contents of a JSON file.
 The argument is a path without '.json'.

 ### Compile shortcuts

 * `compileTemplate(path, $scope)`: Returns a compiled and linked template and digest the $scope.
 * `compileHtml(html, $scope)`: Returns compiled and linked HTML and digest the $scope.
 Useful for directives.
-* `compileHtmlOnDom(html)`: Compiles given html on the actual browser's DOM using window.document instead of an isolated tree.
-The regular compileHtml() function is preferred as it's faster and does not require manual cleanup.
-Only use this function when you cannot trigger browser behaviour using compileHtml().

-Be sure to clean up the generated HTML afterwards by calling removeCompiledHtmlFromDom() in an afterEach.
-* `removeCompiledHtmlFromDom`: Removes the html that was created using `compileHtmlOnDom()` from the DOM.
+The compiled element is appended to the document body and is removed in between each spec.
+When you set `mox.testTemplatePath`, a the specified template is appended to the body first and the compiled element is appended to the element which can be found using the CSS selector in `mox.testTemplateAppendSelector`.

+When no scope is provided, it tries to use `this.$scope` which is set by `createScope()`.
+The compiled element is set on the current spec.

 ### Promise shortcuts